Exploring The Temple City- Madurai

 Short History of Madurai

 Madurai has a long and interesting history depicted as the ancient city in old texts and the writings of Kautilya as well as by Megasthenes – the Greek ambassador in the Mauryan court.
 The city was a flourishing empire during the rules of the Nayakkar dynasty in the 17th century.
 The magnificent constructions of the era portray the heritage and culture- the national landmarks of global fame.
-In 1801, Madurai came under the direct administration of the British East India Company and evolved as a political and industrial network through the 20th centuries.
+In 1801, Madurai came under the direct administration of the British East India Company and evolved as a political and industrial network through the 20th century.

 Things To Do in Madurai

 The city is relatively small which can be covered easily by local transport.
 However, there are some destinations on the outskirts, so it is advisable to hire a cab or auto.
-The oldest cities of India have always aspired me to perceive the cultural and historical aspect of our nation.
+The oldest cities of India have always inspired me to perceive the cultural and historical aspects of our nation.
 I got my first chance in 2017 to visit Varanasi and now at Madurai in 2020.
 The age-old traditions and modernity co-exist peacefully in these cities.
 The ancient temples of Madurai reflect the Dravidian style of architecture is a hub for religious and cultural tourism.
 The shopping in Madurai is more exciting as there are some of the best local places for all the shopaholics out there!

 Jain Cave- Samanar Malai

-A quick power nap rejuvenated me for my long day plan to explore Temple City- Madurai.
+A quick power nap rejuvenated me for my long-day plan to explore Temple City- Madurai.
 I moved to a restaurant around 50 years old near my hostel and was fascinated by the way they served on a banana leave.
 A delicious breakfast in a traditional style is a part of my experience.

 Next, I hired an auto for Samanar Malai at Keelakuyilkudi village which is about 12 km away.
 A breathtaking view of Samanar Hill is tucked away from the bustling city.
 It offers an exceptional sight of the blend of nature and history.
 A sensation of adventure dynamized me as there is a climb of around 300 steps involved to reach the top.